jhspetersson/fselect/README.md

 Find files by owner's uid or gid:

     fselect path, uid, gid from /home/user where uid != 1000 or gid != 1000

+Or by owner's or group's name:

+    fselect path, user, group from /home/user where user = mike or group = mike

 ### Columns and expression fields